andre-st/goodreads-toolbox/GOODTIPS.md

 - common bestseller lists do not work for me
 - Parakweet's BookVibe closed in 2016, they sent you a list of books that your friends are talking about on Twitter
 - ...
-- rules of thumb:
-  - get your keywords right: you have to already know the technical terms/categories you like to learn about
-  - despite notable [exceptions](https://www.goodreads.com/user/show/2531665-charlene), 90% female book-community accounts offer either fiction only or shallow non-fiction
 - bookmark interesting titles now and inspect them later, books must arouse interest also after one month; I use multiple Amazon wishlists (also shows current 2nd hand prices, my comments and priorization), I have a separate "(lost interest)" wishlist as an alternative to deletion